VedantBedi12/Conways-GameofLife/README.md

 In this Python implementation using the Pygame library, you can set up an initial configuration of live and dead cells on a grid and observe how the patterns evolve over time based on the game's rules.

+I have also edited this game to take in a image input and set the initial state according to it.
+That file is called main_2D_imagesimulation.py.
+I have provided a reference image also

 ## Game Rules
 The Game of Life operates on a grid of square cells, each of which can be in one of two states:
 - **Alive (1)**